Please join The Tree Council

-Hueline Massey joined The Tree Council very soon after it was set up, 20 years ago and since joining the Board in 2001 has held the roles of Secretary, Treasurer and Field Officer.
+Hueline Massey (Field Officer) joined The Tree Council very soon after it was set up, 20 years ago and since joining the Board in 2001 has held the roles of Secretary, Treasurer and Field Officer.
 Hueline has completed the Community Tree Care Short Course run by The Tree Council and is a member of the Community Tree Adviser network.

 Membership of The Tree Council helps contribute to the work of the community tree advisers, and also entitles you to a number of benefits:

 • Guided walks and lectures

 • Regular newsletter